bertomartin/git-recipes/content/04-working-with-branches.md

 We see two directories, together containing three files with familier names: `docs`, `master` and `0.0.1`.
 Let's ignore the `tags` directory for now, and focus on `.git/refs/heads`.
 Git uses this directory to store all the information it needs on all the branches that exist in the project.
 It keeps a file for every banch, in this case just `docs` and `master` --- although in real-world projects this directory will probably contain many more files.

-While Git objects are stored with file types, sizes, hashes and deflation, these files are simply stored as plain text.
+Unlike Git objects, which are stored with file types, sizes, hashes and deflation, these branch files are simply stored as plain text.
 Let's peek at their contents:

     ~/waterbug $ cat .git/refs/heads/docs
     0985000564743153b0167c56c371036629952162

 That's it.
 The `docs` file contains just the hash of the latest commit on the `docs` branch.
 It makes sense when you think of it: branching into different directions is a very simple consequence of the linked-list model of commits that Git uses.
 Have two commits refer to the same commit as their parent, and you've got branches.
-All Git needs to record on top of that, is a name of a branch (the name of a file in `.git/refs/heads`) and the current _tip_ (latest commit) of that branch (the contents of that file in `.git/refs/heads`).
+All Git needs to record on top of that, is a branch name (the name of a file in `.git/refs/heads`) and the current _tip_ (latest commit) of that branch (the contents of that file in `.git/refs/heads`).

 With this knowledge, it is time we cleared up our nomenclature a bit: